florencemezino/vert_outre_mer/README.md

 ### Features to implement in the future

-* Add more French Overseas destinations
+* Add more French Overseas destinations page
 * Add Captcha on the contact form in the Contact page for security purposes.
 * Translate website content in French option
 * Be GDPR compliant by including a pop-up allowing all new visitors to the website to approve or deny the processing of their personal data. (relevant for the Contact page / contact form)